Skip to main content

 Annual total cost = (Monthly premium × 12) + Annual deductible + (Your estimated annual drug copays)

-Choosing based on premium alone.
-A $0 premium plan can cost more in total than a $30/month plan if your drugs have high copays on that formulary.
+Common Mistakes to Avoid Choosing based on premium alone.
+A zero-premium plan can cost more in total than one with a higher monthly charge if your drugs have high copays on that formulary.

 Not checking prior authorization requirements.
 Some plans require prior authorization (PA) before covering certain drugs.
 This means extra paperwork and sometimes delays getting your medication.
 Check if any of your drugs require PA before enrolling.